 The S-Band Antenna S2023R has been designed for use on-board small satellites.
 The pattern shape has been optimized particularly for low earth orbit (LEO) missions with NADIR orientation.
 The antenna is broadband and operates at both the standard S-band frequencies for satellite missions, i.e. downlink at 2200 to 2290 MHz and uplink at 2025 to 2110 MHz.
-The antenna design is compact, solid and very rugged.
+The antenna design is compact, solid, and rugged.
 To achieve spherical coverage the S2023R could be used in pairs with opposite placement at the satellite body.

 The ISIS S-band patch antenna is a compact, low mass solution suitable for the 2200-2290 MHz Sband frequency range.
 This antenna is suitable for integration on any CubeSat platform and directly compatible with the ISIS S-band transmitter and transceiver products as well as ISIS standard CubeSat structures.

 Thanks for reading!
 If you would like further help identifying an S-band antenna for your specific needs, you can file a request on our platform and we’ll tap into our global network of suppliers to help you pinpoint the right choice.